Angela-Sin/access-granted/README.md

 ## MVP Focus and Collaboration
 In the early stages, the team worked towards creating a Minimum Viable Product (MVP).
 As the team adjusted to working together, we found our balance, rhythm, and flow state.
 Over time, we transitioned from working individually to collaborating more closely, solving problems together, and helping each other complete tasks effectively.

-### Please do not ge a Heart attack after you see this!
+### Please do not get a Heart attack after you see this!

 ![image](assets/images/readme/oops.png)

-### Yes it's almost didn't happened night before dubbmition!
+### Yes it almost didn't happen the night before the submission!